 Today, the forces driving nova, and its mission to enable greater use of modeling and simulation in drug R&D, are undeniable.

 - Drug R&D is still unproductive, yet the pressure on drug prices is rising.

 - Medicines are more personalized, making it harder to find the right trial patients, and in sufficient numbers, to run a statistically meaningful study.

 - Computers are cheap and powerful; the cloud has radically reduced IT infrastructure costs.
 Biomedical knowledge continues to accumulate exponentially and is stored digitally.

 In the 2020s, running computer-based trial simulations looks both logical and urgent.
 Simulated trials allow researchers to test multiple hypotheses prior to recruiting actual patients, saving time and money, and reducing the burden of trials on individuals and their families.

 That’s why, in 2018, the US FDA began to promote in silico trials.
 Nova was among the first participants in its Model Informed Drug Development pilot.
 This validation from regulators “was a game changer for nova,” says Francois-Henri.

 Nova’s journey is far from over.
 Yet it may have covered the hardest part of the road – patiently yet doggedly preparing the world for a new approach.
-Along the way, nova has assembled over X talented, highly motivated scientists and data engineers, raised over $x million, and worked with over Y biopharma clients.
+Along the way, nova has assembled a team of talented people, highly motivated scientists and data engineers, and worked with several biopharma and biotech clients.
 The company’s trial simulation platform jinkō was launched in 2021.